SchlossLab/severe-CDI/paper/paper.md

 test.
 For each OTU, the order of samples was randomized in the test set 100 times and the performance was re-calculated to estimate the permutation performance.
-An OTU was considered important if the performance decreased when the OTU was permuted in at least 80% of the models.
+An OTU was considered important if the performance decreased when the OTU was permuted in at least 75% of the models.
 OTUs with a greater difference in AUROC (actual performance minus permutation performance) are more important.
 Left: models were trained on the full dataset, with different numbers of samples available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.
 Note that Attributable and Pragmatic severity are exactly the same for the intersection set.
+OTU 120 (*Pseudomonas*) is not shown for the full data set with IDSA severity on the full dataset because it was removed during pre-processing due to having near-zero variance.

 </div>